BETaaS/BETaaS_Platform-Tools/betaas-docs/github/betaas-service-bdm.md

 	bdm_db_DBSetup = keep

 Change localhost, username and passoword accordingly with your maria DB intallation.
 Also the parameter bdm_db_DBSetup, can be set as: delete, to deleate database each time the gateway starts or keep to mantain data even when the gatewat is restarted.

+## Service Big Data Manager Analytic Platform

+The BETaaS Big Data Manager provides the possibility of loading and querying big data.
+For this purpose it provides integration with an anlytic platform.
+All details are provided [here](/betaas-docs/github/betaas-service-hadoop.md)

+## Service Big Data Application Data Task

+The BETaaS Big Data Manager provides a component called Application Data Task which provides application an access to the data platform in order to process information.
+All details are provided [here](/betaas-docs/github/betaas-service-ads.md)

 #### BETaaS Maven Project betaas-service-bigdatamanager-service-core